Lucsantosg/CloudLogAnalysis/compliance.md

 The General Data Protection Regulation (GDPR) seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, whilst imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
 The Regulation also introduces rules relating to the free movement of personal data within and outside the EU.

-**Disclaimer:** The {{site.data.keyword.loganalysisshort}} service stores and displays log records from Cloud resources that run in your account in the {{site.data.keyword.Bluemix_notm}}, and from logs that you might send from outside the {{site.data.keyword.Bluemix_notm}}.
+**Disclaimer:** The {{site.data.keyword.loganalysisshort}} service stores and displays log records from Cloud resources that run in your account in the {{site.data.keyword.cloud_notm}}, and from logs that you might send from outside the {{site.data.keyword.cloud_notm}}.
 Personal information (PI) must not be included in any of the log entries stored in {{site.data.keyword.loganalysisshort}} as this data is accessible to other users within your Enterprise, as well as to {{site.data.keyword.IBM_notm}} to be able to support the Cloud Service.

 ### Regions
 {: #regions}

-The {{site.data.keyword.loganalysisshort}} service is compliant with GDPR in the {{site.data.keyword.Bluemix_notm}} Public regions where the service is available.
+The {{site.data.keyword.loganalysisshort}} service is compliant with GDPR in the {{site.data.keyword.cloud_notm}} Public regions where the service is available.

 ### Data retention